naglalakk/purescript-webrtc/README.md

 purescript-webrtc
 ====

-Library for working with the WEBRTC Protocol
+Purescript library for working with [WebRTC](https://webrtc.org)

+### Usage

+See example usage in ./example.
+To run this example in the browser simply do

+    make example

+This library is still on development stage.
+PR and comments are welcome.